Each year, Natural Resources Wales spends around £6m on maintaining our defences and main river watercourses.

 Our maintenance programmes - April 2019 to March 2020

 Our annual maintenance programmes include a range of both routine and other one-off activities.
 You can see a description of our planned maintenance activities that may be undertaken near you in the Related Documents section below.

 Although every effort is made to ensure that our maintenance programmes are adhered to and kept up to date, the exact timing of specific maintenance work may be affected by adverse weather, flood incidents or environmental incidents.
 This may prevent the work from being completed as planned.

 Carrying out your own maintenance work on a watercourse

 If you own or manage land which includes a watercourse, you can undertake certain maintenance activities without permission.
 You can check if your proposed works require permission and who to apply to if they do, by contacting us.

 For other works, you will need permission.
-Natural Resources Wales is responsible for providing permission (a Flood Defence Consent) for works relating to a main river.
+Natural Resources Wales is responsible for providing permission (a Flood Risk Activity Permit) for works relating to a main river.
 Your Local Authority will be responsible for giving permission if the work is related to any other watercourse.
 Permission is required for activities that might inadvertently increase flood risks either at the specific location or for a community further downstream.